17 interesting facts about Bolivia

 -

 The current and very popular President Evo Morales is the country's first indigenous president.
-Although they are considered a controversial figure by the West, poverty and inequality have decreased sharply since Mr. Morales's first election.
+Although seen as a controversial figure by the West, poverty and inequality have fallen sharply since Mr. Morales was first elected.
 (Source: BBC)

 -

-The Titicaca Lake, which spans the border between Peru and Bolivia, is the highest navigable lake in the world.
-It is 3,812 meters (12,507 feet) above sea level and is also the largest lake in South America.
-(Source: Cia World Factbook)
+Lake Titicaca, which straddles the border between Peru and Bolivia, is the highest navigable lake in the world.
+It lies 3,812 meters (12,507 feet) above sea level and is also the largest lake in South America by volume.
+(Source: CIA World Factbook)

 -

-A watch on the building of the National Congress on La Paz's main square runs backwards to remind the citizens of thinking differently.
+A clock on the National Congress building in La Paz's main square runs backwards to remind citizens to think differently.
 (Source: BBC)

-el Penal de San Pedro (St. Peter prison) in La Paz is famous for his walled society.
-The prison houses around 1,500 inmates, without the women and children who live unofficially with the occupants.
-The prison was once open for tours, but his doors were closed to visitors after violence.
-(Source: BBC )
+El Penal de San Pedro (St. Peter's Prison) in La Paz is famous for its walled society.
+The prison houses approximately 1,500 inmates, not including the women and children who live unofficially with the inmates inside.
+The prison was once open for tours, but its doors were closed after violence against visitors.(Source:BBC)

-More interesting facts about Bolivia can be found in the Lonely Planet Guide to South America.
+For more interesting facts about Bolivia, check out the Lonely Planet Guide to South America.

 .